pritam12426/dotfile/dirwin_os/README.md

 - [sqlmap](https://github.com/sqlmapproject/sqlmap) `manually install this for the  Releases page` (Regularly Used)
 - [vidir](https://github.com/trapd00r/vidir) `manually install this for the  Releases page` (Not Regularly Used)
 - [yt-dlp](https://github.com/yt-dlp/yt-dlp) Media downlader. `manually install this for the  Releases page` (Regularly Used)
+- [fastfetch](https://github.com/fastfetch-cli/fastfetch) `manually install this for the  Releases page` then after like the binary with bin.json (Regularly Used)
+- [hx](https://github.com/helix-editor/helix) `manually install this for the  Releases page` (Regularly Used)

 ## Github / Binary / Build From Source